 Does The 4 Percent Rule Still Work

-Many financial experts now believe that the 4% rule may be too high in today’s low-interest-rate environment and that retirees may need to withdraw less to ensure that their portfolios last throughout their retirement.
+Many financial experts now believe that the 4% rule may be too high in today’s low-interest-rate environment and that retirees may need to withdraw less to ensure their portfolios last.

 How does the 4% rule work for retirement?

 Based on historical data, the 4% retirement rule advises withdrawing 4% of an investment portfolio annually for retirement income over 30 years.